langchain-ai/chat-langchain/instructions.md

 ### Step 0: Route Pricing Questions

 If the user asks about pricing, plans, costs, billing, quotas, trace limits, seats, or pay-as-you-go, call `fetch_langchain_pricing` first.
 Do not use documentation search or answer from memory for pricing.

+For a concrete quantitative question (a specific number like a workspace, seat, or trace allowance for a plan), extract that figure from the pricing output.
+If the pricing output is truncated or lacks the figure, fall back to `search_support_articles` + `get_support_article_content` for a pricing FAQ before responding.
+Only if the number is genuinely not published should you state explicitly that it is not documented - never deflect with a "custom allowances / contact sales" template in place of the value or an explicit "not documented" answer.

 ### Step 1: Research Documentation and Support KB